ali-ism/GCN-Disaster-Damage-thesis/README.md

 - ClusterGCN: uses a graph clustering algorithm to sample dense subgraphs to use as mini-batches.
 - GraphSAINT: samples subgraphs based on a node sampling probability to use as mini-batches.
 The parameters of the sampling probability are also used to normalize the loss function to reduce bias due to sampling.
 - SIGN: does not rely on graph sampling but precomputes fixed neighborhood aggregations inspired by Inception.
 A regular MLP can subsequently be trained to make predictions.

-- They probably don't support multidimensional edge features.
-Maybe we can take the average?